Steve Jackson Games

 Steve Jackson Games (SJGames) is a game company, founded in 1980 by Steve Jackson, that creates and publishes role-playing, board, and card games, and (until 2019) the gaming magazine Pyramid.

 History

 Founded in 1980, six years after the creation of Dungeons & Dragons, SJ Games created several role-playing and strategy games with science fiction themes.
-SJ Games' early titles were microgames initially sold in 4×7 inch ziploc bags, and later in the similarly sized Pocket Box.
-Games such as Ogre, Car Wars, and G.E.V (an Ogre spin-off) were popular during SJ Games' early years.
+SJ Games' early titles were microgames initially sold in 4×7 inch Ziploc bags, and later in the similarly sized Pocket Box.
+Games such as Ogre, Car Wars, Illuminati, and G.E.V. (an Ogre spin-off) were popular during SJ Games' early years.
 Game designers such as Loren Wiseman and Jonathan Leistiko have worked for Steve Jackson Games.

+In April 2014, game designer Phil Reed became CEO of the company.
+In 2023, Reed stepped down, citing concerns about his health and personal life.
+Meredith Placko, previously CEO of paint company Turbo Dork, took his place.
+In April 2025, Placko announced she would resign her position and go back to Turbo Dork as its CEO.

-Today SJ Games publishes a variety of games, such as card games, board games, strategy games, and in different genres, such as fantasy, sci-fi, and gothic horror.
-They also published the book Principia Discordia, the sacred text of the Discordian religion.
+Today SJ Games publishes a variety of games, such as card games, board games, strategy games, and in different genres, such as fantasy, science fiction, and gothic horror.
+It also published the book Principia Discordia, the sacred text of the Discordian religion.